Troy Terry Game Preview: Ducks vs. Bruins

 Terry Season Stats Insights

-- Terry has averaged 19:05 of ice time this season (with a plus-minus rating of +2).
+- In 6 games this season, Terry has a plus-minus of 0, while averaging 19:02 on the ice per game.

-- Terry has scored a goal in one of four games this season.
+- Terry has scored a goal in one of six games this season.

-- Terry has registered a point in a game twice this season in four games played, including multiple points once.
+- In two of six games this season Terry has recorded a point, including one game with multiple points.

-- In two of four contests this season, Terry has had an assist, but he has not recorded multiple assists in a game yet.
+- Terry has an assist in two of six games, but hasn't registered more than one in any game this season.

-- The implied probability is 62.5% that Terry goes over his points over/under based on the odds.
+- The implied probability that Terry goes over his points over/under is 57.1%, based on the odds.

-- There is a 46.5% chance of Terry having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 40% of Terry going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.